The Special Collections

 View a digitised copy of the first edition of The Picture of Dublin 1811.

-Diary or Weather and Winds is now available online.
+Diary of the Weather and Winds is now available online.
 This 18th century manuscript is the meticulous record by an early Dublin meteorologist, who documented the weather in the city on a daily basis during the period 1716-1734.

 Images from the Special Collections can be viewed in our Treasures from the Collections Image Gallery.